-- 1. The following qualify as proof of admission for enrolment in a Master's programme:
+1. The following qualify as proof of admission for enrolment in a Master's programme: a. an academic or higher professional education Bachelor's degree; or b. possession of knowledge, insight and skills at the level of an academic or higher professional education Bachelor's degree (Section 7.30(b) of the WHW).

-a. an academic or higher professional education Bachelor's degree; or b. possession of knowledge, insight and skills at the level of an academic or higher professional education Bachelor's degree (Section 7.30(b) of the WHW). - 2.
-Admission to the study programme is subject to the following qualitative admission requirements: This international, post-experience programme aims at experienced graduates with a bachelor of Choreography, dance, teacher training in dance, or circus arts degree, and/or several years of experience as a performing artist, or the equivalent of the education and experience indicated.
-For enrolling it is necessary that a student meets the following criteria: - an academic background that is equivalent to an arts college or university degree, at least 5 years professional experience and evidence of creative output (i.e. videos, personal websites, reviews, programs, etc.) - a dance/circus education from an internationally recognized academy, at least 5 years professional experience and evidence of creative output at a professional level (i.e. videos, personal websites, reviews, programs, etc.) - an ongoing relationship with an institution or person in the working field that can provide work space, feedback and if possible the opportunity to present the final production in a discipline appropriate public forum at the end of the second year.
+Admission to the study programme is subject to the following qualitative admission requirements: COMMA is a post-experience programme that is aimed at experienced choreographers and makers with a bachelor's degree in choreography, dance, teacher training in dance, or circus arts, and/or several years of experience as a professional performing artist which is the equivalent of the education indicated.

+For enrolling it is necessary that a student meets one or all of the following criteria:

+- a professional background that can be seen as equivalent to an arts college or university degree, at least 5 years professional experience and evidence of creative output (i.e. videos, personal websites, reviews, programs, etc.) - a dance/circus education from an internationally recognized academy, at least 5 years professional experience and evidence of creative output at a professional level (i.e. videos, personal websites, reviews, programs, etc.) - an ongoing relationship with an institution (for example a company, production house, or festival) or person in the working field that can provide workspace, feedback and if possible the opportunity to present the final project in a discipline appropriate public forum at the end of the second year.
 If not and the applicant is still eligible this will be discussed with the core team.

-In some cases dance education and choreographic experience may be judged using different criteria.
-In cases of choreographers/makers who are just graduating from a bachelor's degree, but come with high recommendations from their previous education dance, choreographic experience and their formal education may be judged using different criteria.
-These candidates will go through the same final selection procedure as other candidates Equivalency will be determined by the institutions of FHK and Codarts once the applicant has been short listed.
+In some special cases dance education and choreographic experience may be judged using different criteria:

+In cases of choreographers/makers who are just graduating from a bachelor's degree, but come with high recommendations from their previous dance/circus education, and with choreographic experience, their application may be judged using different criteria.
+These candidates will go through the same final selection procedure as other candidates Equivalency will be determined by the institutions of FHK and Codarts once the applicant has been short-listed.

 All candidates must first apply with a full application before the advertised deadline.
-After which selected candidates will be invited to a so called Wicked Weekend to further asses their eligibility for the degree.-
+After which selected candidates will be invited to a so-called Wicked Weekend, Wicked Day or Wicked Interview to further asses their eligibility for the degree.

-- 3. All students who fulfil the stated requirements will be admitted, unless there is a maximum number of students that can be enrolled and this maximum would be exceeded by the admission of additional students. - Admission to the Master's programme is subject to a maximum of 16 students. - 4.
-If admission to the study programme is subject to an admission quota (see paragraph 2 under b), then admission regulations will be laid down stipulating the number of available places and the procedures for the allocation of proofs of admission. - The requirements for decentralized selection can be found in the Study Guide and on the websites of Codarts and Fontys.
+- All students who fulfil the stated requirements will be admitted, unless there is a maximum number of students that can be enrolled, and this maximum would be exceeded by the admission of additional students. - In order to facilitate that the core team can administer to education of each cohort admission to the Master's programme is subject to a maximum of 16 students. - 4.
+If admission to the study programme is subject to an admission quota (see paragraph 2 under b), then admission regulations will be laid down stipulating the number of available places and the procedures for the allocation of proofs of admission. - The requirements for decentralized selection can be found in the Study Guide and on the websites of Fontys and Codarts.